 We celebrate the invaluable work done by our field.
 We celebrate to appreciate where we are and dream about where we can go next.

 25 Years of Advocacy

-- In large part due to the efforts of Texans for the Arts the 85th Texas Legislature passed Senate Bill 1221 with the intent of increasing local government transparency while also allowing the public to better understand the state’s patchwork of municipal Hotel Occupancy Taxes.
+In large part due to the efforts of Texans for the Arts the 85th Texas Legislature passed Senate Bill 1221 with the intent of increasing local government transparency while also allowing the public to better understand the state’s patchwork of state, county and municipal Hotel Occupancy Taxes.
 To comply with Tax Code Section 351.009, municipalities that impose certain HOTs now must annually report their tax rates and revenue amounts, including the percentage of revenue allocated for specific uses, from the preceding fiscal year.
 This is vital information for the arts sector to have as we work to maximize the allowable percentage of these taxes that are dedicated to the arts in communities all over Texas.

-- TFA Introduced Regional Conversations as a response to the COVID-19 shut downs to better connect the arts sector and focus on a unified response and action plan.
+- TFA introduced Regional Conversations as a response to the COVID-19 shut downs to better connect the arts sector and focus on a unified response and recovery action plan.
 These conversations are a chance for arts leaders in five geographic regions of Texas to connect and discuss the critical issues facing their local communities.
 As we emerge from the pandemic, the issues may change; but the need for this platform remains important and Texans for the Arts is there to help.